marteresagh/Registration.jl/script/README.md

  - target: LAS/Potree of target
  - source: LAS/Potree of source
  - output: output filename
- - picked_target: a text file with points list of target
+ - picked_target: a text file with points list of target (coordinates by row)
- - picked_source: a text file with points list of source
+ - picked_source: a text file with points list of source (coordinates by row)
  - threshold: maximum distance of the nearest neighbor
  - lod: level of detail of potree project

+#### Output:
+  - `output.txt`: a text file with affine transformation written by row

 #### Options:
 ```